-The relative strength Index by itself is only one line that oscillates above and below the 70 and 30 point.
+The relative strength Index by itself is only one line that oscillates between 0 and 100.
 This only produces two types of signals: Crossing overbought, which indicates price is ready to shift down, and oversold, which indicates price is ready to shift up.

 By adding it into a Stochastic Oscillator, there are two opposing lines that produce a better crossing signal and more accurate trend shifts.